ms-iot/lsdk/docs/grapeboard.md

 flex-builder -c ppa-optee -m ls1012grapeboard
 ```

-It will produce the file `build/firmware/ppa/soc-ls1012/ppa_rdb.itb`.
+It will produce the file `build/firmware/ppa/soc-ls1012/ppa.itb`.
 This file must be written to NOR flash.

 ## Updating PPA and OP-TEE on NOR Flash

-Copy `ppa_rdb.itb` to the root of a FAT-formatted SD card.
+Copy `ppa.itb` to the root of a FAT-formatted SD card.

 Boot into [recovery U-Boot](#booting-grapeboard-into-recovery-mode), then run the following u-boot commands:

 ```
 mmc rescan
-fatload mmc 0:1 $load_addr ppa_rdb.itb
+fatload mmc 0:1 $load_addr ppa.itb
 sf probe 0:0
 sf erase ppa 100000
 sf write $load_addr ppa $filesize